Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 When we do that, we can declare and use the Dictionary Object as we did for the Collection Object.

-1. Select the References option from the Tools Menu in VBA Window.
+1. Select the References option from the Tools Menu in the VBA Window.

 2. The sample display of Library Files is given below.

-3. The check-marked item (Microsoft Scripting Runtime) is the Library File you have to look for in your System.
+3. The check-marked item (Microsoft Scripting Runtime) is the Library File you need to look for in your System.
 The unchecked items are in alphabetical order.

-4. Move the Scrollbar down till you find the file Microsoft Scripting Runtime, put a checkmark to select it, and click the OK Button to come out.
+4. Move the Scrollbar down and find the file Microsoft Scripting Runtime, select it, and click the OK Button to exit.

-Now, you can Declare and Instantiate a Dictionary Object with Intellisense support, like the sample code given below.
+Now, you can declare and instantiate a Dictionary Object with IntelliSense support.

 Dim d As Dictionary